 If you are eligible for exam accommodations, discuss each of them with your instructor when you deliver your Accommodation Plans.
 Make sure that when you are done delivering your Accommodation Plans, you are clear about where and when you are expected to take all of your examinations.

-The CAE does not need to be involved in proctoring the exam if the instructor and student can come to an acceptable agreement that accommodates the student (per the student’s Accommodation Plan from Academic Counseling).
+The CAE does not need to be involved in proctoring the exam if the instructor and student can come to an acceptable agreement that accommodates the student (per the student’s Accommodation Plan from Academic Advising).
 See the Guidelines for Alternative Testing for additional information.

 Visit the Students with Disabilities Office for information on how to register.